kantasv/fast-ai-my-notes/lesson1_notes.md

 1. Why is it hard to understand why a deep learning model makes a particular prediction?

   Ans: This is because a deep learning model could have multiple layers, and each layer have considerable amount of parameters, obscuring what is going on each steps of prediction as well as the process of learning, compared to traditional machine learning methods, e.g., logistic regression.
 Meanwhile, in some cases, it is possible to interprete deep learning's complex parameters; The concept is often called *Explanable AI*.
+In 2013, a technique to visualize convolitonal neural nets was introduced.(Matt Zeiler et al.)

 1. What is the name of the theorem that shows that a neural network can solve any mathematical problem to any level of accuracy?